Best Game Controllers for Samsung Galaxy Phones Android Central 2021

 There are actually two versions of the GameSir X2, as the company has recently released an updated controller with a more-traditional D-Pad.
 The X2 can make any Galaxy phone feel like it's a Nintendo Switch while being compatible with just about any phone you can think of, including the Galaxy Z Fold 2.

 Enjoy Xbox Cloud Gaming with the best Galaxy gamepads

 Cloud gaming is the way of the future, and Microsoft is ready to throw its hat into the ring with Project xCloud.
 During the Samsung Galaxy Note 20 announcement, Samsung and Microsoft announced a new partnership for the latest device.

-xCloud will move out of its "project" status, and will debut on Android starting on Sept.
-15. The partnership between the two companies could prove quite fruitful, as Microsoft confirmed it is developing a special version of the Xbox Game Pass app just for Samsung devices.
-This will give you easy access to games, along with the ability to make in-app purchase for items and DLC.
+xCloud has finally moved out of its "project" status and is officially available on Android as Xbox Cloud Gaming.
+The partnership between the two companies could prove quite fruitful, as Microsoft confirmed it is developing a special version of the Xbox Game Pass app just for Samsung devices.
+This will give you easy access to games, along with the ability to make in-app purchases for items and DLC.

 8Bitdo's controllers are some of the most popular, especially for retro gamers.
 So if you're someone who enjoys the older style of game controllers, then you'll love the Sn30 Pro - xCloud Edition.
 The SN30 Pro features a detachable gaming clip, Bluetooth connectivity, and up to 18 hours of battery.

 Gaming is always better with a controller in hand